bitrix24/b24restdocs/api-reference/imopenlines/openlines/operators/imopenlines-operator-transfer.md

 >
 > Who can execute the method: any user

-This method allows the current operator to transfer a conversation to another operator/line.
+This method allows the current operator to transfer a dialogue to another operator/line.

 ## Method Parameters